Emission Offsets/Emission Reduction Credits

 Proposed ERC Certificates

-The district must publish notice of preliminary decisions to certify emission reduction credits with a 30 day comment period, according to District Rule 26.7 part B.4.
+The district must publish notice of preliminary decisions to certify emission reduction credits with a 30-day comment period, according to District Rule 26.7 part B.4.

 Proposed ERC Certificates